-- certain relaxations available to government departments; - rule-making (security standard setting) powers of the Commission - critics hold the view that security standards should be part of the substantive legislature and not left for subordinate legislation by executive.
+- restriction of cross-border transfer of personal data; - data localisation requirement; - certain relaxations available to government departments; and - rule-making (security standard setting) powers of the Commission - critics hold the view that security standards should be part of the substantive legislature and not left for subordinate legislation by executive.

-4. INTERNATIONAL CONSIDERATIONS
+4. International Considerations